Arcadia (play): Scene 7

 Both 1812 and the present, the actions running concurrently.
 Some present-day characters are in fancy dress for a party, so that both casts appear similarly attired.
 After reading a newspaper report on the Byron murder theory, Chloe talks about determinism with Valentine, echoing the discussion between Septimus and Thomasina.
 Chloe, however, believes that sex is the force that disrupts the universe's ordered plan.
 Valentine, using his computer to extrapolate Thomasina's ideas, relates them to the later developed concept of entropy.
 He wonders whether Thomasina or Septimus was the genius behind the theories.
 Hannah and Valentine mention that Thomasina died in a fire on the eve of her seventeenth birthday.

 Meanwhile, Thomasina asks Septimus to teach her to dance, to prepare for her forthcoming 17th birthday party.
 Lady Croom enters, complaining to Noakes about the noise of his steam engine; Thomasina notes that the machine obeys the laws of entropy (which have not yet been formalized), which describe the universe as winding down.
-In the present, Bernard arrives and is met by Hannah, who has found a letter detailing the facts of Chater's death – this discovery totally discredits Bernard's theory and vindicates Lord Byron's reputation.
+In the present, Bernard arrives and is met by Hannah, who has found a diary entry detailing the facts of Chater's death – this discovery totally discredits Bernard's theory and vindicates Lord Byron's reputation.
 While Septimus awaits appropriate music for Thomasina's dance lesson, he examines the sketch she made to illustrate the irreversibility of heat; his action mirrors that of Hannah and Valentine, who pondered the same diagram.
 Bernard is caught in a compromising position with Chloe, and is asked to depart.

 Eventually a waltz starts, and Septimus dances with Thomasina, revealing that their relationship is increasingly complicated by hints of romance.
 Gus (Valentine and Chloe's younger brother, who has been silent for the entire play) hands another of Thomasina's drawings to a surprised Hannah.
 It depicts Septimus and the tortoise, confirming her suspicion that the hermit, who had a tortoise called Plautus, was Septimus.
 After Thomasina's tragic death, he apparently became a hermit.
 Accepting her challenge to the laws of the universe as propounded by Newton, he worked for the rest of his life to apply "honest English algebra" to the question of the universe's future.